ktg-one/ktg-agent-skill-cep/README.md

 # KTG - Context Extension Protocol v7.0

-**Context Extension Protocol** — Production-grade context compression for cross-model handoff.
+**Context Extension Protocol** — 18-month practiced context compression for cross-model handoff.

 > *"What must be preserved for a fresh model instance to continue this work?"*